Princess Belle-Etoile: Variants

+France

 François-Marie Luzel collected from Brittany Les trois filles du boulanger, or L'eau qui danse, le pomme qui chante et l'oiseau de la verité ("The Baker's Three Daughters, the Dancing Water, The Singing Apple, and the Bird of Truth") - from Plouaret -, and Les Deux Fréres et la Soeur ("The Two Brothers and their Sister"), a tale heavily influenced by Christian tradition.
 He also provided a summary of a variant from Lorient: the king goes to war while his wife gives birth to two boys and a girl.
 The queen mother exchanges her son's letter and orders the children to be cast in the water and the wife to be mured.
 The children are saved by a miller and his wife, who raise the children and live comfortably well due to a coin purse that appears under the brothers' pillow every night.
 Years later, they go in search of their birth parents and come to a castle, where are located the "pomme qui chante, l'eau qui danse et l'oiseau qui parle".
 They must cross a graveyard before they reach the castle, where a fairy kills those who are impolite to her.
 The brothers fail, but the sister acts politely and receives from the fairy a cane to revive everyone at the graveyard.
 They find their father, the king, but arrive too late to save their mother.

 Jean-François Bladé recorded a variant from Gascony with the title La mer qui chante, la pomme qui danse et l'oisillon qui dit tout ("The Singing Sea, The Dancing Apple and The Little Bird that tells everything").
 This tale preserves the motif of the wonder-children born with chains of gold "between the skin and muscle of their arms", from Dolopathos and the cycle of The Knight of Swan.
 The tale was translated to English as The Singing Sea, the Dancing Apple, and the Bird Which Told the Truth.

 Other French variants are: La branche qui chante, l'oiseau de vérité et l'eau qui rend verdeur de vie ("The singing branch, the bird of truth and the water of youth"), by Henri Pourrat; L'oiseau qui dit tout, a tale from Troyes collected by Louis Morin; a tale from the Ariège region, titled L'Eau qui danse, la pomme qui chante et l'oiseau de toutes les vérités ("The dancing water, the singing apple and the bird of all truths"); a variant from Poitou, titled Les trois lingêres, by René-Marie Lacuve; a version from Limousin (La Belle-Étoile), by J. Plantadis; and a version from Sospel, near the Franco-Italian border (L'oiseau qui parle), by James Bruyn Andrews.